‘DWTS’ Star Sharna Burgess Freaks Fans Out After They Think New Photo Is Pregnancy Reveal

 Sharna has not been vocal about her plans for a future pregnancy — or if she ever wants kids at all.

-Her famous boyfriend shares three sons, Journey, 4, Bodhi, 6, and Noah, 8, with his ex-wife Megan Fox as well as am 18-year-old son, Kassius, with his ex-fiancée Vanessa Marcil.
+Her famous boyfriend shares three sons — Journey, 4, Bodhi, 6, and Noah, 8 — with his ex-wife Megan Fox, as well as an 18-year-old son, Kassius, with his ex-fiancée Vanessa Marcil.

 While Sharna has remained mostly mum about her personal life, Brian recently told People that his relationship with the Australian professional dancer is going “really well.”